Troy H. Middleton: Tenure at Louisiana State University

 Before the revelation of the illegal activities, expenditures had been routinely made on a cash basis, all of the university funding and program money was thrown into a single account, and university bond indentures had been violated.
 The new leadership had to advertise in Louisiana newspapers to find out to whom they owed money.
 The first year of dealing with the situation required 16- to 18-hour days, six days a week, and after that the process still required overtime through the year 1941.
 Faculty and staff members, accustomed to making purchases without bids, purchase orders or knowledge of the budget, had to be educated on the accepted business procedures on which the rest of the world operated.

-While Middleton was helping LSU recover from this traumatic ordeal, he was also keeping an eye on events in Europe.
+While Middleton was helping LSU recover from this ordeal, he was also keeping an eye on events in Europe.
 In July 1940 he wrote a letter to General George Marshall asking if his services were needed by the Army as the United States was making preparations for war.
 Marshall replied that as much as the Army would like to have Middleton back in uniform, all the Army could do would be to place him in some training role, which would not effectively use his battle experience.

 Middleton stayed at LSU until 1942, describing his days as the comptroller of LSU as long days that he would not want to relive, but after the first year he found both the work and his association with Hebert, Borth and Hornbeak to be satisfying and rewarding.
-He felt that during this period of time, from 1939 to 1941, he was able to make his greatest contribution to an institution that had been very good to him in the past.
+He felt that during this period of time he was able to make his greatest contribution to an institution that had been very good to him in the past.